Sainsbury's: Self-service and heyday (1956–1991)

 In 1956, Alan Sainsbury became chairman after the death of his father, John Benjamin Sainsbury.
 During the 1950s and 1960s, Sainsbury's was a keen early adopter of self-service supermarkets in the United Kingdom.
 On a trip to the United States, Alan Sainsbury realised the benefits of self-service shops and believed the future of Sainsbury's was self-service supermarkets of 10000 sqft, with eventually the added bonus of a car park for extra convenience.
 The first self-service branch opened in Croydon in 1950.

 Sainsbury's was a pioneer in the development of own-brand goods; the aim was to offer products that matched the quality of nationally branded goods but at a lower price.
 It expanded more cautiously than Tesco, shunning acquisitions, and it never offered trading stamps.

 Until the company went public on 12 July 1973, as J Sainsbury plc, the company was wholly owned by the Sainsbury family.
 It was at the time the largest ever flotation on the London Stock Exchange; the company rewarded the smaller bids for shares in order to create as many shareholders as possible.
 A million shares were set aside for staff, which led to many staff members buying shares that shot up in value.
 Within one minute the list of applications was closed: £495 million had been offered for £14.5 million available shares.
 The Sainsbury family at the time retained 85% of the firm's shares.

 Most of the senior positions were held by family members.
 John Davan Sainsbury (later Lord Sainsbury of Preston Candover), a member of the fourth generation of the founding family, took over the chairmanship from his uncle Sir Robert Sainsbury in 1969, who had been chairman for two years from 1967 following Alan Sainsbury's retirement.

 Sainsbury's started to replace its 10000 sqft High Street shops with self-service supermarkets above 20000 sqft, which were either in out of town locations or in regenerated town centres.
 Sainsbury's policy was to invest in uniform, well designed shops with a strong emphasis on quality; its slogan was "good food costs less at Sainsbury's".
 During the 1970s, the average size of Sainsbury's shops rose from 10000 sqft to around 18000 sqft; the first edge of town shop, with 24000 sqft of selling space, was opened at Coldhams Lane in Cambridge in 1974.
 The last counter service branch closed in Peckham in 1982.
 To participate in the hypermarket sector, Sainsbury's formed a joint venture, known as SavaCentre, with British Home Stores.
 The first SavaCentre shop was opened in Washington, Tyne and Wear, in 1977; nearly half the space, amounting to some 35000 sqft, was devoted to textiles, electrical goods and hardware.
-As the hypermarket format became more mainstream, with rivals such as Asda and Tesco launching ever larger shops, it was decided that a separate brand was no longer needed, and the shops were converted to the regular Sainsbury's supershop format in September 1999.
+As the hypermarket format became more mainstream, with rivals such as Asda and Tesco launching ever larger shops, it was decided that a separate brand was no longer needed, and the shops were converted to the regular Sainsbury's superstore format in September 1999.